Guide

 Best Cattle Record-Keeping Methods

 The best record-keeping method is not the fanciest one.
-It is the one you can keep updated when the farm gets busy.
+It is the one you can keep updated when the farm gets busy and still use later for health, reproduction, genetics, and performance decisions.

 The problem